Blake Ritson

-Blake Adam Ritson (born 14 January 1978) is an English actor and director.
+Blake Adam Ritson (born 14 January 1978) is an English actor.

 Early life

-Blake was born on 14, June, 1978 in London and attended the Dolphin School in Reading, Berkshire until 1993, before going to St Paul's School in West London on an academic scholarship.
+Ritson was born on 14 January 1978 in London and attended the Dolphin School in Reading, Berkshire until 1993, before going to St Paul's School in West London on an academic scholarship.
 He then attended Jesus College, Cambridge, where he studied English and Medieval Italian, graduating in 2000.
 While a student he acted on both stage and screen, playing Paul Etheridge in White Chameleon, Fleance in Macbeth, and Augustus in Tom Stoppard's Arcadia (1996) at the National Theatre in productions directed by Richard Eyre and Trevor Nunn.

 Career

 Ritson is best known in recent years for playing King Edward III in the TV miniseries World Without End (2012), the Duke of Kent in Upstairs Downstairs (2010–2012), Mr Elton in the 2009 BBC adaptation of Emma, Edmund Bertram in the 2007 ITV adaptation of Mansfield Park, Giles Vicary in the BBC series Red Cap and for portraying sidekick Robert Presley in A Touch of Frost.
 He also played the part of Justin in The League of Gentlemen, Idek in God on Trial, and the comic lead in For Elsie, which he also co-produced.
-He also portrayed the main antagonist in David Goyer’s Da Vinci’s Demons (2013).
+He also portrayed the main antagonist in David Goyer's Da Vinci's Demons (2013).

 In 2013, Ritson appeared as Colonel Brandon in Helen Edmundson's BBC Radio 4 adaptation of Sense and Sensibility. in 2020, he starred in the Big Finish reboot of cult adventure series Adam Adamant Lives!.
 He had lent his voice to several other productions for the company.

 In 2022, Ritson starred as Oscar Van Rijn in The Gilded Age on HBO.